Best Car Shipping Companies

 A good auto transport company has a history of happy customers and is transparent about its pricing and additional fees.

 • Transparent pricing: The main thing to look for in an auto shipping company is transparent pricing.
-The last thing you want is to be held hostage to mystery fees once you’ve arrived to pick up your vehicle at point B.
+The last thing you want is to be held hostage to mystery fees when you pick up your vehicle at point B.

 • Good customer reviews: Be sure to read reviews for each carrier you’re interested in.
-Knowing what real customers thought about each company’s ability to safely transport their car is helpful; you want a company with a good track record of satisfied customers.
+Knowing what real customers think about each company is helpful; you want a company with a good track record of satisfied customers.

 • Proper insurance coverage: Another major thing to look for is whether the company has auto transport insurance, also known as car shipping insurance.
 Auto transport insurance falls under the Department of Transportation (DOT) and its mandatory insurance guidelines, so it’s a huge red flag if a company isn’t registered.